Revision 22-3; Effective September 1, 2022

-To calculate the dependent allowance for spousal cases, subtract the dependent's income from 150% of the monthly federal poverty level (FPL) for a family of two and divide the remainder by three.
+To calculate the dependent allowance for spousal cases, subtract the dependent's income from the base amount below and divide the remainder by three.
+This base amount equals 150% of the monthly federal poverty level (FPL) for a family of two.
 Mandatory payroll deductions also apply to a dependent's earned income.

 Note: College students capable of supporting themselves do not meet the definition of a dependent.

-The base amounts (150% of the FPL for two) for calculating the dependent allowance are:
+The base amount of 150% of the FPL for two for calculating the dependent allowance is:

 Deduct the entire dependent allowance even if it is not made available to the dependent.